$50 Off Any Repair

 Do You Have the Right Tools for the Job?

 Long before the AC breaks down, you should plan for future repairs.
-You might be thinking budget, but we’re talking about tools in this case.
+You might be thinking budget, but we’re talking about tools here.

 Planning for an HVAC emergency means ensuring you have the essential tools needed for DIY air conditioner repairs.

-If you’re not sure whether what you have right now in your toolbox is adequate, here’s a list of the basics you’ll want on-hand:
+If you’re not sure whether what you have right now in your toolbox is adequate, here’s a list of the basics you’ll want on hand:

 • Adjustable wrench